jorgEVOplasmids/expev_OXA-48/README.md

 ### Analyzing mutation spectrum

 To study the mutation spectrum in the different EE groups, the XLSX files obtained in the previous step were processed with another Python script (**mut_spectrum.py**).
-It basically checks the results from breseq and summarizes them depending on the nature of the mutations.
+It basically checks the results from breseq and summarizes them depending on the nature of the mutations and their type (synonymous, non-synonymous or intergenic; SNP/Indel or New Junction).

 File: